lsst-sqre/squash-deployment/README.md

 Manage the deployment of the squash microservices.

-## SQuaSH microservices deployment

-[squash-deployment](https://github.com/lsst-sqre/squash-deployment) will clone the repositories for the individual squash microservices, set the appropriate namespace and context, create the secrets and deploy the microservices in the right order.
+[squash-deployment](https://github.com/lsst-sqre/squash-deployment) will clone the repositories for the individual squash microservices, set the appropriate namespace and context, create secrets, deployments and the DNS records for the services.

 ### Deployment namespace

-A Kubernetes _namespace_ provide a scope for Pods, Services, and Deployments in the cluster.
+A Kubernetes _namespace_ provides a scope for Pods, Services, and Deployments in the cluster.
 You can use any available namespace.

 Namespaces are also used to define a context in which the `kubectl` client works.